mirkwoodia/robinAI/README.md

 A bot made by Mirk#6460 (heres my ID, send me a dm maybe say hi 280713802356490241)

 Functions:
-- Local Emoji stat tracking
+- Emoji stat tracking
-- Option to rename the non-alpha character names (using r.noname)
+- Rename people at the top of the member list with the non-alpha character names
+- Emoji stealing with PNG

 Soon:
 - Emoji deletion by ID
-- Emoji stealing with PNG
-- Check messages for virus, with options if virus possibility detected
 - Add buttons and fancy colors and emoji pngs to the site

 If you want to invite the bot to your discord server: